teamniteo/handbook/onboarding.md

 * [ ] Sign up on GitHub.com and ask @niteoweb/peopleops to add you to Niteo organization by posting a comment with your GitHub username on this ticket.
 * [ ] [Sign up](https://join.slack.com/niteoweb/signup) to Slack, our Team Chat.
 Use the same username as you do on GitHub.
 * [ ] Introduce yourself by saying Hi and writing a sentence about yourself in the #operations Slack channel.
-* [ ] Read [Using Slack](https://intra.niteoweb.com/operations/using-slack).
-It's recommended to take a few hours to read through old messages in main channels to start getting an idea of how we function.
+* [ ] Read [Using Slack](https://github.com/niteoweb/handbook/blob/master/using-slack.md).
+It's recommended to take some time to read through old messages in main channels to start getting an idea of how we function.
-* [ ] Set up your [email signature](https://intra.niteoweb.com/operations/email-signatures).
+* [ ] Set up your [email signature](https://github.com/niteoweb/handbook/blob/master/onboarding.md).
 Google how to do it for your email client of choice.
 Choose whatever title you want.
 * [ ] Upload your photo for your @teamniteo.com email on [Gravatar](https://en.gravatar.com/).
 Please use a photo where your face is visible.
 We are a remote team and having a cat for the avatar does not help in building a relationship with others.
 * [ ] Add your @teamniteo.com email to your [GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).